sxmm-projects/dic-strain-analysis/README.md

 ## Author

-Rungphailin Siamphupong
+Rungphailin Siamphupong <br>
-Poomipat Thongthae
+Poomipat Thongthae <br>
-Developed as part of a **Robotics Engineering and Automation Systems** project focusing on computer vision applications in engineering analysis.
+Developed as part of a Robotics Engineering and Automation Systems project focusing on computer vision applications in engineering analysis.